 One of the best features that American Express Platinum cardholders enjoy is the Love Dining program.
 This gives up to 50% off dining at selected restaurants and hotels:

-Love Dining (Restaurants):
+Love Dining at hotels:

 - Fairmont Singapore